Understanding Gimme in Golf – The Gimme Putt

 A ball stops 18 inches from the cup, and suddenly the debate starts; tap it in, or just pick it up?
 That little moment has sparked more arguments, side-eyes, and clubhouse opinions than most full rounds ever do.
 That’s the strange beauty of gimme in golf.
 It feels harmless in a casual game, but it can get surprisingly serious once money, pride, or rules enter the picture.
 So, what is a gimme in golf, really?
 Is it just a friendly shortcut, or does it cross a line?
-Here’s what every golfer should know before casually saying, “That’s good.”
+Here’s what every golfer should know before casually saying, “That’s good.

 What Is a Gimme in Golf?

 A gimme in golf is a very short putt, usually less than 1 to 2 feet from the hole, or “inside the leather” of the putter grip.
 Playing partners or opponents agree to count it as holed without the player actually putting it as it is almost certain to go in.
 The player picks up the ball and adds one stroke to their score.
 Gimmies are often used in casual rounds to speed up play, but they aren’t allowed in formal stroke play competitions that follow the Rules of Golf.
+The Golf term gimme comes from “give me,” as in, will you give me that putt?
+It started as casual course slang and just stuck.

 How Short is a Gimme Putt?